 You may be looking at the above list and feeling fortunate that it does not resonate.
 That’s wonderful!
 But, by now, you may be getting the message that it also does not rule out the need for maintenance.
 You probably already do preventative work on your body, your car, your home, etc. Why not use the same approach for the most important relationship in your life?

 No matter how long you live or how long you stay together, you have opportunities to learn.
 You can learn more about yourself, your partner, and your relationship.
-This process is helped along by couples counseling who view counseling as preservation of their good thing.
+This process is helped along by couples who view counseling as preservation of their good thing.
 For example: